darrendariustan/Banking-Copilot/README.md

 A secure banking chatbot application built to help customers manage their finances.
 It provides a voice and text interface to query account information, transactions, scheduled payments, and financial news.

+## 🎥 Demo Video

+Watch our application in action!
+Check out the demo video to see the banking copilot's features and capabilities:

+📹 **[PDAI_DemoR1.webm](./PDAI_DemoR1.webm)** - Partial walkthrough of the banking copilot functionality

+*Note: You can download the video file to view it locally, or view it directly on GitHub.*

 ## LLM Model For Intent Recognition
 1. First Layer: Uses intent embeddings from csv files, combined with sentence transformer methods with the Mini L6 LM v2 Model
 2. Second Layer: If first layer fails, intent recognition is done through pattern recognition via regex matching